staubda/stackoverflow-post-analysis/README.md

 # stackoverflow-post-analysis
-A data science project aimed predicting the success of a question asked on StackOverflow.
+A data science project aimed at predicting the success of a question asked on StackOverflow.